rh20624/Awesome-IMU-Sensing/README.md

 [2024] A Survey of IMU Based Cross-Modal Transfer Learning in Human Activity Recognition

+[ICASSPW 2023] A Survey of Datasets, Applications, and Models for IMU Sensor Signals

 【IMWUT 2021】11 Years with Wearables: Quantitative Analysis of Social Media, Academia, News Agencies, and Lead User Community from 2009-2020 on Wearable Technologie
 - market analysis, wearable technology, sentiment analysis